ohadsahar/lumigo-test-app-appforce/README.md

 This brunch uses AWS services.

 Use of the following services:

-API Gateway
-DynamoDB
-Lambda
-IAM
-CloudWatch
+API Gateway, DynamoDB, Lambda, IAM, CloudWatch

 ## Getting Started